dladd/pyFormex/sphinx/intro.rst

 If you have used pyFormex before or you are of the adventurous type that does not want to be told where to go and how to do it, skip the tutorial and go directly to the :doc:`user-guide`.
-It provide the most thorough information of all aspects of pyFormex
+It provides the most thorough information of all aspects of pyFormex.

 Getting Help